fredriclesomar/wp-freshupgrade/README.md

 It likely means the file contains Windows-style line endings.
 You can fix it by running:
 > sed -i 's/\r//' upgrade.sh

-**We recommend running this script as the root user, especially if your cPanel account has limited CPU or RAM resources, or if it hosts multiple WordPress installations.
+**I recommend running this script as the root user, especially if your cPanel account has limited CPU or RAM resources, and if it hosts multiple WordPress installations.